 There are three unique tiers: PlayStation Plus Essential, Extra, and Premium.
 We’ll tell you what each offers to help you choose which is the best for you.
 As you might expect, the general rule is that the higher the tier, the more complimentary games you get.
 But be mindful that Sony has recently increased the annual price of all three PlayStation Plus tiers, so the service is becoming increasingly expensive.

-Sony has revamped PlayStation Plus, which may help it compete more directly with Xbox Game Pass.
+PlayStation Plus used to be a single-tier service, but Sony revamped PlayStation Plus in the summer of 2022, which may help it compete more directly with Xbox Game Pass.
 The expanded PS Plus functionality offers a full library of games to stream and download, in addition to the subscription’s current online features.

 However, these additions come at a cost.
 PlayStation Plus is now split into three separate tiers: Essential, Extra and Premium.
 Functionality and price differ considerably among the three.
 If you plan to upgrade your PS Plus subscription, read on to find out which tier will best suit your needs.

 PlayStation Plus Essential is the easiest of the three membership plans to explain.
 That’s because it’s basically the same as PlayStation Plus has always been.
 PS Plus Essential costs $10 per month, $25 per quarter or $80 per year.
 It also offers the same benefits: online play, cloud saves, two rotating, downloadable games per month and PlayStation Store discounts.

 PS Plus also gives PS5 players access to the PlayStation Plus Collection: more than a dozen downloadable PS4 games.